 Our hope is that these stats on email marketing will provide you with some real, actionable insights.

 Feel free to use these authentic email marketing statistics & research data to back up your articles, client pitches & social media updates.
-I spend considerable amount of time (every month) in researching, collecting & validating these information so they stay updated & relevant to the SEO industry.
+I spend a considerable amount of time (every month) in researching, collecting & validating these digital marketing statistics, so they stay updated & relevant to the SEO industry.

 I would appreciate if you could link back to this page when using an email stat in your work.
 Cheers!

 That’s enough preamble, let’s jump right into the stats.
-We’ve divided these stats into 4 categories, click on a link below to view the stats in that category or hit CTRL Or CMD + F to search for a specific email marketing keyword you’re looking to get stats for.
+We’ve divided these stats into 4 categories, click on the link below to view the stats in that category, or hit CTRL or CMD + F to search for a specific email marketing keyword you’re looking to get stats for.

 Here is the list of latest email marketing statistics & trends for you: